curityio/mcp-authorization-secured-api/TASKS.md

 ## User Authentication and Consent (DONE)

 - Users authenticate with their corporate email using a one-time code.
-- These corporate users must also consent to the AI agent gaining read only access to trades data.
+- These corporate users must also consent to the AI agent gaining read only access to stocks data.

 ## Access Tokens and API Authorization (IN PROGRESS)

 The access token issued to MCP clients should include the API's identity in the audience.\
-The access token issued to MCP clients should include the API's required scopes.
+The access token issued to MCP clients should include the API's required scopes.\
-The access token should also have a custom claim called region to demonstrate claims-based authorization.
+We can then mention the relationship between scopes and claims.

 ## Reliability Control